ishaqBBC/blog/blog/content/blog/2023-04-14-aws-16-EBS-Overview-and-Hands-On.md

 ## Conclusion
 EBS volumes are necessary for storing data for EC2 [instances](https://magicishaqblog.netlify.app/2023-03-03-aws-11-EC2-View-and-instance-types).
 We have explored the different types of EBS volumes available, how to create and attach them to [instances](https://magicishaqblog.netlify.app/2023-03-03-aws-11-EC2-View-and-instance-types), and the behavior of EBS volumes when an instance is terminated.
 By understanding these concepts, we can effectively manage our AWS resources and optimise our workflows.
+Stay tuned for the next blog, where we learn about Snapshots and how to use them.